SayujjataMalvade/AWS-DevOps-Zero-To-Hero/Day 1/Introduction .md

 # Private Cloud vs Public Cloud

 A **Hypervisor** is known as a Private Cloud because it is typically limited to a single company.
-Startups and low-budget companies often did not have access to public cloud platforms due to cost constraints.
+Startups and low-budget companies often did not have much access to public cloud platforms due to cost constraints.

-To address this, companies like **Amazon** and **Microsoft** introduced **Public Cloud** concepts.
+To solve this problem, companies like **Amazon** and **Microsoft** introduced **Public Cloud** concepts.
 These platforms are affordable for startups and low-budget companies.
 Anyone in the world can create servers on Public Cloud platforms like **AWS** and **Azure**, paying only for what they use.

 ### Key Features of Public Cloud
 - **Scalable:** Easily adjust resources to meet demand.
 - **Highly Available:** Ensures consistent performance and uptime.
+- **Cost-Effective:** Affordable for companies of all sizes.

 These features make Public Cloud platforms popular globally.